 From fine dining to open-air concerts, these gorgeous river walks combine the beauty of nature with some stellar riverside attractions.

-What better way is there to enjoy the sunshine than a stroll or bike ride along the riverside?
-Explore the natural scenery stopping only to step into one of the dozens of local shops dotting a boardwalk or riverfront park, before indulging in a cocktail and trying some freshly made cuisine at a waterside eatery.
-Explore the endless opportunities for a day or night out at one of these 15 fabulous river walks across the United States.
+There may be no better way to enjoy the sunshine of a warm day than a stroll or bike ride along the riverside.
+Whether exploring the natural scenery, stepping into one of the dozens of local shops dotting a boardwalk or riverfront park, or indulging in a cocktail and trying some freshly made cuisine at a waterside eatery.
+These are some of the best and most famous United States, from the San Antonio Riverwalk to the Chicago Riverwalk.

 Top Picks for You